Ordinary technological cosy homelife

 How did you manage to have a boy and a girl?
-Is it worth-knowing this?
+Is it worth knowing this?

 Unfortunately, I never learnt to play the guitar.
 Neither did my son.
 He chose hockey instead.
-Lots of people ask me how did we go about having a boy and a girl and in all honesty we did not leave it to entirely to chance.
+Lots of people ask me how did we go about having a boy and a girl and in all honesty we did not leave it entirely to chance.
 Instead I read this book and applied the knowledge and this is how it was handled.
 The book is called Taking Charge of Your Fertility and it is written by Toni Weschler.
-I bought it via Amazon but I read the one with this cover.
+I bought it via Amazon but I read the one with this Taking Charge of Your Fertility (Used) | Toni Weschler | 9780060881900 | Awesome Books.
 I know this is an unusual post but I also know that there is a lot of pain that surrounds the topic so I hope the pain can be eased or a solution found here.

 Maybe it is a message worth spreading.